pasytchangwa/CAP_Metrics_App/README.md

 2. run `npm install`
 3. then run `npm run start`

-webpack will automatically open the default browser, and you can start using the TV Show web app.
+webpack will automatically open the default browser, and you can start using the market capitalisation app.
 All data is remotely over 3rd party API.

 ### Usage